 Residents are reminded that the ultimate responsibility for the care of the patient rests with the attending physician.
 The attending physician's wishes are to be kept in mind when any changes of treatment are contemplated.
-Until the Resident is familiar with the attending physician's wishes, it is best to contact him/her by telephone or in person before writing an order for other than emergency medication.
-The attending physician may delegate these responsibilities to the Resident supervising his/her service, as he/she feels appropriate, and for which the Resident is competent.
+Until the Resident is familiar with the attending physician's wishes, it is best to contact the attending by telephone or in person before writing an order for other than emergency medication.
+The attending physician may delegate these responsibilities to the Resident supervising their service, as they feel appropriate, and for which the Resident is competent.